FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/index.md

-# User Guide
+# User guide

+The UniConfig user guide includes the following sections:

-## Basic Concepts
+## Basic concepts

-Explanation of basic concepts, principles and mechanisms that exist within UniConfig.
+Explanations of basic concepts, principles and mechanisms within UniConfig.

-## Device Installation
+## Device installation

-Section that explains device installation process.
-It covers basic mechanisms that take place when installing and explains parameters that are used in installation along with examples of install request examples.
-It then covers differences between CLI, NETCONF and gNMI API.
+Explains the device installation process.
+Covers the basic mechanisms that take place during installation, and explains parameters with examples of install requests.
+Also covers the differences between CLI, NETCONF and gNMI API.

-## UniConfig Operations
+## UniConfig operations

-This section lists various APIs used interact with UniConfig.
+Lists various APIs used to interact with UniConfig.

+## Operational procedures

+Lists various procedures that can be used with UniConfig.

+## Performance and scale

+Describes the performance of UniConfig in various scale scenarios.

+## Monitoring

+Describes UniConfig performance metrics.

-## UniConfig Procedures
+## UniConfig Client (SDK)

-UniConfig operations are actions that are usually inherent to UniConfig and work on their own when set up properly.

-## SDK

-Uniconfig provides a full blown Java based SDK.
-All Uniconfig operations available over RESTconf are also available when using the SDK.
+UniConfig provides a full-blown Java-based SDK.
+All UniConfig operations available over RESTCONF are also available when using the SDK.